Selected Handgun Detail

 About the Gun

 The Model 1 series is based on the Remington over/under design patented by William Elliot in 1865.
-The frame and barrel block are stainless steel.
+The frame and barrel block are constructed entirely from stainless steel.
+This double-barrel derringer provides two shots with automatic barrel selection.
+It includes a manually operated hammer-block safety that disengages automatically when the hammer is cocked.

 Production